betterscientificsoftware/bssw.io/HowToContribute.md

 1. If you are not familiar with GitHub, you can submit your content using the [Google form](https://goo.gl/forms/IJyJKbI5OK9Lzcna2).

 ### Submisson via web-based GitHub
-If you are familiar with GitHub, please do use the GitHub approach to submit your content.
+If you are familiar with GitHub, please do use the below approach to submit your content.
 This is our preferred approach.
 1. Open a browser window pointed at the [Better Scientific Software GitHub site](https://github.com/betterscientificsoftware/betterscientificsoftware.github.io).
 2. Click on the `Issues` tab (which is the 2nd tab on the left, just below 'betterscientificsoftware')
 3. Click on  the `New issue` button